Skip to content

 The recipe is a worked example of three primitives composed with ordinary Effect concurrency.
 The same shape applies whenever you have:

-• A long-lived input stream that occasionally emits a commit (transcription finals; chat messages; sensor thresholds);
+• A long-lived input stream that occasionally emits a commit, (transcription finals; chat messages; sensor thresholds);

 • Work per commit that should run one-at-a-time;